eciggaar/candymachine-ui/README.md

 # Watson Polite Candy Machine
+This project contains the web tier for the Watson Polite Candymachine.
+It is written in NodeJS.
+The transcribed voice is posted to a Node-RED flow that controls the disposal of candies.
+The same Node-RED flow also serves a basic dashboard that can be used to give insight in the sentiment of the audience that interacted with the candy machine.

-Use the button below to deploy the Watson Polite Candy Machine to your own Bluemix organization.
+Use the button below to start the deployment of the Watson Polite Candy Machine to your own Bluemix organization.

 [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://github.com/eciggaar/candymachine-ui)

 ## Candy machine Node-RED flows
 ### The flow on Bluemix

 If you do not have a Node-RED environment in Bluemix, use the button below to deploy one to your organization.
 This environment will be preloaded with the candy machine flow.
-The only thing you need to change is to choose a unique value for the MQTT topic.
+Once completed, choose a unique value for the MQTT topic and click on 'DEPLOY' to deploy the modified flow.

 [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://github.com/eciggaar/candymachine-nodered)